joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 1. Click on the following link to launch the CloudFormation process.
 Please double check you are in the correct account and region.
 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=sforchlab-foundation&templateURL=https://s3.amazonaws.com/ee-assets-prod-us-east-1/modules/1e02deca779a4be58b9d50513a464cdc/v1/sforchlab/sforchlab-template.json)
+2. On the "Create Stack" pages, the values should be pre-populated for you.
+Click Next.
 2. Under parameters, enter a password for the Redshift cluster.
 This password must between 8 and 64 characters in length, contain at least one uppercase letter, one lowercase letter, and one number, and can use any ASCII characters with ASCII codes 33–126, except \' (single quotation mark), \" (double quotation mark), \\, \/, or \@.
 3. For SubnetCIDR and VpcCIDR parameters values, default values have been suggested for use by the Redshift cluster instance.
 Please update these values as needed.
 ![](/images/cloudformation/stackdetails.PNG)